youssefattia98/SLAM-Based-Interactive-Robot-Navigator-Jupyter-Enhancement/README.md

 # Research Track II Assignment 1.2 description:

-Assignment 1.2 for Research  II course, The assigemnt is a depends on jupter notbook to control previous simulation of Research Track Assignment 3 (please check previous repo): https://github.com/youssefattia98/Research-Track-I-3.git
+Assignment 1.2 for Research  II course, The assigemnt depends on jupter notbook to control previous simulation of Research Track Assignment 3 (please check previous repo):   https://github.com/youssefattia98/Research-Track-I-3.git
 This repo consists of the following points:
  1)How to Setup the Simulator and Jupyter.
  2)Final output.